Thegreatartful/Azure-Soc/README.md

 ## Introduction

 In this project, I built a mini-honeynet in Azure and ingested logs from various resources into a Log Analytics workspace.
 This information was then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
 I measured security metrics in an insecure environment for 24 hours.
-Security controls were appllied to harden the environment.
+Security controls were later appllied to harden the environment.
 After which, a second measurement was captured for an additional 24 hours.
 The results of these findings are shown below.

 To Include: